BugBusterSWE/userManual/chapters/introduction.md

 This document is for the users.
 It has the purpose to illustrate the procedures to be followed to carry out user operations of MaaS (MongoDB as an Admin Service).
 The user is not required to have any knowledge of computers since it will be interfaced via web browser to the MaaS service.

 ## Aim of the product
 The purpose of the project is the realization of a service for businesses, which is a web server, for viewing business data.
 This project is based on MAAP (MongoDB as an admin Product), an existing application that aims to provide a display data read from the MongoDB database available to the company.
-The project focuses on converting MAAP to a service web, extending the potential with an editor to make it easier for new users to create views for its data.
+The project focuses on converting MAAP to a web service, extending the potential with an editor to make it easier for new users to create views for its data.

 ## Prerequisites